basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 will fail; shorter timeouts entail shorter wait times for connecting clients, but at a greater risk of failed operations.

-A variety of timeout settings are available for managing the performance of strong consistency.

 ### Merkle Tree Settings

 All peers in Riak's strong consistency system maintain persistent [Merkle trees](http://en.wikipedia.org/wiki/Merkle_tree) for all data stored by that peer.
-These trees are especially useful when nodes enter and leave the cluster.
+These trees are particularly useful when nodes enter and leave the cluster.

+#### Tree Validation

 The `tree_validation` parameter determines whether Riak considers Merkle trees to be trusted after a node restart.
-When enabled, i.e. when `tree_validation` is set to `true`, Riak does not trust .
+When enabled, i.e. when `tree_validation` is set to `true` (the default), Riak does not trust peer trees after a restart, instead requiring the peer to sync with a trusted majority.
+While this is the safest mode because it protects Riak against silent corruption in Merkle trees, it carries the drawback that it can reduce Riak availability by requiring more than a simple majority of nodes to be online and reachable.

+#### Synchronous vs. Asynchronous Tree Updates

-Tree updates can happen synchronously or asynchronously.
+Merkle tree updates can happen synchronously or asynchronously.
 This is determined by the `synchronous_tree_updates` parameter.
 When set to `false`, which is the default, Riak responds to the client after the first roundtrip, allowing the Merkle tree update to happen asynchronously in the background; when set to `true`, Riak requires two quorum roundtrips to occur before replying back to the client.

-### Syncing

-The consensus subsystem delays syncing to disk when performing certain operations, which enables it to combine multiple operations into a single write to disk.
+Please note that this setting applies only to the metadata writes sent to followers.
+Leaders _always_ update their local Merkle trees before responding to the client.
+Asynchronous updates can be unsafe in certain scenarios.
+For example, if a leader crashes before sending metadata updates to followers _and_ all followers that had acknowledged the write somehow revert the object value immediately prior to the write request, a future read could hypothetically return the immediately preceding value without realizing that the value was incorrect.
+Setting `synchronous_tree_updates` to `false` does bear this possibility, but it is exceedingly unlikely.

 ## Monitoring Strong Consistency